nackor/nackor/README.md

 #### [Maze Solver](https://github.com/nackor/MazeSolver)

-The MazeSolver repo is a repo which has my initial attempt at coding a genetic algorithm.
-It is what I am currentlly working on.
+The MazeSolver is an in progress game to teach players about genetic algorithms.
+Players will progressively have their minions solve mazes by tweaking their genetics.